neponn/ring-tile-card/docs/config.md

   unit_of_measurement: °C
 ```

-These two formats can be used with any config option that can be dynamically set to an entity value.
+Either format can be used with any config option that can be dynamically set to an entity value.
 Supported config options are:

 * `entity`
 * `ring_entity`